Monroe County Commission on Aging

 |The National Center on Elder Abuse (NCEA) serves as a national resource center dedicated to the prevention of elder mistreatment.
 First established by the U.S. Administration on Aging (AoA) in 1988 as a national elder abuse resource center, the NCEA was granted a permanent home at AoA in the 1992 amendments made to Title II of the Older Americans Act.T

-To carry out its mission, the NCEA disseminates elder abuse information to professionals and the public, and provides technical assistance and training to states and to community-based organizations.
+To carry out its mission, the NCEA disseminates elder abuse information to professionals and the public and provides technical assistance and training to states and community-based organizations.
 NCEA can be reached by calling 1-855-500-3537.

 These links and listings are meant to be a resource guide for those looking for resources in our community.